minjaec023/Entrance-Examination-Information/README.md

 # databaseProject
-It is a web service that provides information for students who wants to enter a university by using a CSAT score.
+It is a web service that provides information for students who want to enter a university by using a CSAT score.

-# Start
+# start
 ```nodemon app.js```